randy3k/randy3k.github.io/index.md

 ###About

 I am Randy Lai, a PhD student in the Department of Statistics, University of California, Davis.
-Previously, I obtained by Master and Undergraduate degrees from CUHK, The Chinese University of Hong Kong.
+Previously, I obtained my Master and Undergraduate degrees from CUHK, The Chinese University of Hong Kong.
 I was born in Hong Kong and I spent my childhood and teenage years in this prosperous city.

 You can contact me via